HaikalLuzain/absensi-inv/README.md

 ### Notes

-    You can only logged in after running seeder.
-After that login using this account:
+    You can only be logged in after running the seeder.
+After that log in using this account:

     email    : admin@gmail.com
     password : 12345678